dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 Onboarding of new repositories adds new nodes to the product dependency graph.
 Initially the number of nodes in the dependency graph is 0.
 There are no branches of any repos producing assets for any channel, and thus there are no subscriptions consuming those assets (because there would be no place to move them).
 Onboarding the initial repository involves the following:

 1. Define potential content - The dotnet/coreclr repo's master branch should be onboarded.
 2. Onboard dotnet/coreclr to Arcade style publishing.
-Arcade publishing will push build artifacts to shared storage locations and notify the Build Asset Registry of new builds.
+Arcade publishing will push build assets to shared storage locations and notify the Build Asset Registry of new builds.
 3. Create content - Build dotnet/coreclr's master branch (let's say its ID is 'dotnet/coreclr#1')  Through arcade publishing a new entry for this build will be created in the BAR.  'dotnet/coreclr#1' will not initially have a channel..
 4. Create a new channel for content - Create '.NET Core 3.0.0' channel in the BAR
 5. Assign new dotnet/coreclr builds to the channel - dotnet/coreclr's master branch creates content for '.NET Core 3.0.0' channel, so use the BAR to assign 'dotnet/coreclr#1' to '.NET Core 3.0.0'